geoffw8/hyperlayer/README.md

 ### Using Hyperlayer

-Once you have completed the above, running a spec will cause the emits to be emitted to Redis.
+Once you have completed the above, running a spec will cause the events to be emitted to Redis.

 In order to listen to/process the events you must run:
 ```ruby